-- Any disagreement with any aspect of the CPARS must be reviewed by a reviewing official at a level above the contracting officer.
-FAR 42.1503(d) - The reviewing official must issue a written decision, which then becomes part of the evaluation and available on PPIRS - The entire CPARS evaluation process, including the 60-day comment period and the reviewing official's final decision, must be completed within 120 days of the end of the contract period of performance
+- Submission within 14 days of any disagreement triggers a review by a reviewing official at a level above the contracting officer.
+FAR 42.1503(d) - The reviewing official must issue a written decision, which then becomes part of the evaluation and available on PPIRS - The entire CPARS evaluation process, including the 60-day comment period and the reviewing official's final decision, must be completed within 120 days of the end of the contract period of performance - The ultimate conclusion on the performance evaluation is a decision of the contracting agency

-Can You Appeal the Final Evaluation?
+Can You Appeal the Final CPAR?